Residential Costs Option

 Luke is 18 and approved to live away from home.
 He's in his first year of university and will live on campus for 36 weeks of the year.
 He'll live off campus for 16 weeks.
 His ABSTUDY Living Allowance is $300 per fortnight.
 Luke can also get Rent Assistance when he's living on campus.
 His residential costs are $280 per week.

-Choice 1 – Luke applies for the Residential Costs Option
+Choice 1 if Luke applies for the Residential Costs Option

-While Luke is living on campus for 36 weeks, his ABSTUDY Living Allowance will be reduced to $41.60 per fortnight.
-For the other 16 weeks, Luke will get his full ABSTUDY Living Allowance rate of $300 but won't get Rent Assistance.
+While Luke is living on campus for 36 weeks, his ABSTUDY Living Allowance will reduce to $41.60 per fortnight.
+For the other 16 weeks, Luke will get his full ABSTUDY Living Allowance rate of $300.
+But he won't get Rent Assistance.

 |Living Allowance for 36 weeks on campus||$41.60 x 18 fortnights||$748.80|